LLNL/spheral/docs/build_guide/external/index.rst

 System Requirements
 ===================

 Spheral has system requirements and recommendations.
 Many come installed on Linux distributions by default.
-The package names will vary depending on what distribution you have.
+The package names will vary depending on what distribution/version you have.
 Spheral uses `Spack <https://github.com/spack/spack>`_ under the hood to handle building our Third Party Library (TPL) dependencies.
 Users are not required to install Spack themselves, but they can use the `System Prerequisites <https://spack.readthedocs.io/en/latest/getting_started.html#system-prerequisites>`_ page for Spack to check the proper system requirements.